Several people rescued from stranded vehicles in Greensboro as heavy downpours flood city streets

-GREENSBORO — Several people had to be rescued from stranded vehicles as today's heavy rain flooded streets, authorities said.
+GREENSBORO — Several people were rescued from stranded vehicles as today's heavy rain flooded streets, authorities said.

+The storm also left about 1,000 customers of Duke Energy without power in the early evening, according to its website.

 Chief Danny Edwards of the Greensboro Fire Department said firefighters responded to three or four calls to assist motorists who got stuck in the flash flooding.
 No one was injured.
 "It was mainly in the Wendover (Avenue) corridor from Spring Garden out to Big Tree Way," Edwards said.